lfraccaro1/fintech_project_2/README.md

 Future work could include:
 * explore different model configurations and/or algorithms;
 * explore different features sets using feature engineering technique to train the model;
-* evaluate the models using additional performance metrics such as precision, recall and F1 score to get a more comprehensive understanding of the model's performance
+* evaluate the models using additional performance metrics such as precision, recall and F1 score to get a more comprehensive understanding of the model's performance.
+* further tuning the neural network model such as introducing more layers, dropout regularisation and tuning learning rate.

 ## Conclusion
 The baseline model has a reasonably high accuracy score of 76.13%.
 Both attempts on hyperparameters tuning only improve the accuracy marginally.
 This could be due to the baseline model was already well-tuned and did not have much room to improve.
 It could also be that the specified hyperparameters ranges or values did not capture the optimal set.